kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Applied Lesson

-Sentiment appears simple.
+Sentiment appears simple
-Reality remains complex.
+Reality remains complex
 Care improves outcomes

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.